-The Liberties is one of Dublin’s oldest neighbourhoods and for Amy Sergison, it’s part of her family history.
+The Liberties in Dublin is one of Ireland’s oldest and most vibrant neighbourhoods and, for Amy Sergison, it’s part of her family history.
 She revisited the area to explore its evolution.

-This is the real Dublin – historic yet still modern and a bit rough around the edges.
-There are tourist staples to be seen – the Guinness Storehouse, Christchurch and St. Patrick’s Cathedral – but alongside them, new distilleries, markets, cool pubs and hip cafés now sit comfortably.
+This is the real Dublin: historic, yet modern, and a bit rough around the edges.
+There are tourist staples to be seen – the Guinness Storehouse, Christ Church and St. Patrick’s Cathedral.
+However, alongside them, new distilleries, markets, cool pubs and hip cafés now sit comfortably too.

 If you can’t function without your morning coffee or that millennial favourite, avocado toast, look no further than Two Pups Coffee on Francis Street.
-This spot is living up to its hype – serving rich coffee, delicious food and hosting yoga classes upstairs, in case you’re feeling flexy after your caffeine fix.
+This spot is living up to its hype.
+It serves rich coffee, delicious food and hosts yoga classes upstairs, in case you’re feeling flexy after your caffeine fix.